cncf/toc/sigs/cncf-sigs.md

 * Chairs are assigned following a 2/3 majority vote of the TOC

-* Terms last for 1 year but staggered such that at least 1 of the chairs is able to maintain continuity
+* Terms last for 2 years but staggered such that at least 1 of the chairs is able to maintain continuity

 * The TOC and Chairs nominate Tech leads